Soaps and facial cleansers are all marketed as being good for your skin.

 The EPA lists 1,4-Dioxane as a likely carcinogen that’s frequently present in cosmetics.
 It can cause skin irritation, respiratory problems, and kidney and liver damage.

 Triclosan is a nasty antibacterial chemical that has been linked to cancer, allergies, hormonal disruption, and more.
-Thankfully, it’s now been banned from soap but somehow remains in other various personal care products.
+Thankfully, it has now been banned from soap — but somehow it is still allowed in other personal care products such as common anti-aging creams!

-The problem is that a few other antibacterial chemicals escaped this ban and can still be added to cleansers.
+In regards to soap and facial cleansers, the problem is that other antibacterial chemicals escaped this ban and can still be added .
 These include benzalkonium chloride, benzethonium chloride, and chloroxylenol (PCMX).

 Not only have soaps with these chemicals not been proven more effective than “plain” soap and water, overuse of antibacterial soap has likely contributed to antibiotic resistance.
 They also appear to have their own negative side effects, much like triclosan.